MoonPoet/xaprb-src/content/blog/2018/three-steps-to-psychological-safety.md

 credit: https://pixabay.com/en/nature-winter-sunset-dog-human-3042751/

 ---
 Psychological safety is now a prominent part of the engineering leadership lexicon.
-It began with Google, who reported that it is the strongest predictor of team productivity.
-According to those reports, this one factor trumps all other reasons that a team can perform well.
+Google popularized it by [reporting](https://rework.withgoogle.com/guides/understanding-team-effectiveness/steps/foster-psychological-safety/) that it is the strongest predictor of team productivity.[^edmonson]

-It sounds good, but how do you create psychological safety within a team?
-My approach is based on personal experience in my closest relationships.
-I've found that in order to trust others, I must first feel acknowledged, validated, and supported.
-Here's how I try to extend that benefit to others in my life.
+But how do you create psychological safety within a team?
+Edmonson has an [answer](https://www.youtube.com/watch?v=LhoLuui9gX8), but I prefer a different approach, based on personal experience in my closest relationships.
+Here's how I try to create psychological safety for those around me.

 <!--more-->

+I've learned that in order to trust, people must first feel acknowledged, validated, and supported.
-I learned this trio of trust behaviors while working on one particular relationship.
+I was coached to model this trio of trust behaviors while working on one particular relationship.
 Someone helped me see my partner in a new light by asking me to take the time to assure them of three things:

 1. _I hear you_.
 By listening, and making sure they know I'm listening, I am actually validating that they exist.
 Everyone wants to know that they exist to others.
 This is why the "silent treatment" is such a cruel punishment for children.
 2. _I care_.
 By making it clear that I care about what they're experiencing, I'm saying that their existence and experiences matter to me.
 We all want to matter to others.
-3. _I've got your back._ Not only do I acknowledge them and care about them, but I'll support them.
-I'll be there if they need me.
+3. _I've got your back._ Not only do I acknowledge them and care about them, but I'll be there for them.
+We all need to know that help is there if we ever need it.

+I've validated this approach by seeing it bear fruit in my relationships, and by reflecting on my own experiences.
+It's so obvious that it works, and that it's what I personally need from others.
+That's why I try to give it to others.

-So simple---and yet so powerful.
-What possibilities could this open in your life?
+It's so simple---and yet so powerful.
+*I hear you, I care, and I've got your back.*
+You exist, you matter, and you're worth protecting.

+Thich Nhat Hanh says it slightly differently in [You Are Here]({{< amz 1590308387 >}}), extending it to four practices with the four Mantras of love:

+> 1. Dear one, I am here[^here] for you.
+> 2. Dear one, I know that you are here, and it makes me very happy.
+> 3. Dear one, I know that you are suffering, that is why I am here for you.
+> 4. Dear one, I am suffering, and I need your help.

+*I hear you, I care, and I've got your back.*
+What would happen if you practiced this approach with everyone you interact with?
+What would become possible if you built this into the structure and culture of your organization?

+[^edmonson]: Google popularized it, but [Amy Edmonson's research](https://www.jstor.org/stable/2666999) is the real source.
+[^here]: The phrase "I am here" has a special and rich meaning; I encourage you to read this wonderful book to learn more.